 \section{Calculations for $SU_n$}

-In this section we give the proof of the Theorem \ref{ThmA} using the strategy outlined in the previous section; in this section we focus on step (3) --- demonstrating that the obstruction map does not vanish identically.
+In this section we give the proof of the Theorem \ref{ThmA} using the strategy outlined in the previous section; here we focus on step (3) - demonstrating that the obstruction map does not vanish identically.
 It is important to fix conventions at this stage to ensure the correct calculation of various constants.
 The Lie algebra $\mathfrak{su}_n$ is the space of skew-Hermitian $n\times n$ matrices.
 We endow $\mathfrak{su}_n$ with the Euclidean inner product

-This inner product is $(1/2n)$ times the one induced by the Killing form and so the resulting bi-invariant Einstein metric has Einstein constant $\lambda=n/2$ (as the Killing form induces an Einstein metric with Einstein constant $1/4$).\\ \\ To construct the Einstein infinitesimal variations given by the Gasqui--Goldschmidt construction (\ref{h_def}) we require a tensor $\sigma\in s^{3}(\mathfrak{su}(n))^{SU_n}$.
+This inner product is $(1/2n)$ times the one induced by the Killing form and so the resulting bi-invariant Einstein metric has Einstein constant $\lambda=n/2$ (as the Killing form induces a metric with Einstein constant $1/4$).\\ \\ To construct the EIDs given by the Gasqui--Goldschmidt construction (\ref{h_def}) we require a tensor $\sigma\in s^{3}(\mathfrak{su}(n))^{SU_n}$.
 Up to scale, there is only one such tensor given by